 It is not obvious on the surface, security can make or break SaaS vendors.
 Security vulnerabilities not just inflict lasting damage to a business’ reputation, they can even put SaaS companies completely out of business.

 SaaS companies live in constant fluidity happening all around in the technology landscape, clients wish list, and regulatory needs.
-They are usually singularly focussed on continuously expanding functionality to stay relevant for clients.
+They are usually singularly focused on continuously expanding functionality to stay relevant for clients.
 Security aspects need as much attention as well, but is usually an after-thought.
 Most often, clients do not spell out security requirements, though.
 They do not have to.
 Its incumbent on SaaS vendors to deliver products of certain level of security robustness.

 SaaS, no doubt, is a favorite business model for most enterprises.
 At the same time, there are many known incidents of security breaches occurred due to inadequate security posture of some SaaS vendors.
 No wonder, most enterprises have implemented strict criteria for checking security robustness for SaaS vendors before letting them into their environment.